Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/11_ESP32_SR.rst

 .. image:: ../_static/imgs/Main/11_ESP32_SR/Chapter11_07.png
     :align: center

-:red:`Important Notes:`
+:combo:`red font-bolder:Important Notes:`

-:red:`1.
+:combo:`red font-bolder:1.
 You can customize the voice commands you need based on your actual requirements.`

 .. code-block:: console

     python gen_sr_commands.py "command sets"

-:red:`The contents inside the quotation marks can be multiple command.
+:combo:`red font-bolder:The contents inside the quotation marks can be multiple command.
 Each segment separated by a comma represents different expressions of the same command (i.e., equivalent voice commands).
 Different commands are separated by semicolons, representing distinct operational instructions.`

-:red:`2.
+:combo:`red font-bolder:2.
 If you encounter a "command not found" error, please install the Python environment first.`

 Mac
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^